Adam1000-code/Synapse-Engine/README.md

 The Synapse Engine is an open-source game engine written in C++ using SDL2 for graphics.

 ## Getting Started
-Start off by installing SDL2 and SDL2_Image on your device
+Start off by installing SDL2 and SDL2_Image on your device.

 Apt package manager: